Head's up, there could be affiliate links ahead!

 ADHD can make it difficult to follow through on plans and commitments, especially when they are self-imposed.
 This is why it’s important to check-in with yourself and create accountability to stay on track.
 Evaluate your motivational staying power and create the structure, accountability, and support you need to stay focused.

-You can try joining a group, finding a body double meet-up, or finding an accountability partner to help you stay on track.
+I highly recommend experimenting with body doubling with FLOWN.
+They offer round-the-clock meet ups that are very effective at helping you focus on a specific task (PS – this link will give you a free trial and discount if you decide to join).
+Or find an accountability partner to help you stay on track.
 It’s also important to implement a weekly review system so you can track your progress, celebrate your wins, and stay emotionally connected to the project.

 Step Five: Create a Weekly Review Routine